 Internship organizations have complete control over determining internship work schedules, but summer session students typically work Monday through Friday.
-Semester students typically work Monday, Tuesday, Wednesday and Friday, with Thursdays off to take academic courses in the fall.
+Semester students typically work four days a week with one day off for classes.

 When does the Washington Program offer academic courses?

-The Penn State Washington Program offers academic courses only during fall semesters.
+The Washington Program offers academic courses only during fall semesters.

 What types of courses are available to Washington Program students?

 The Washington Program offers 400-level Communications and Political Science courses to students.
 These courses have no prerequisites.
-Courses are held in classroom space in Washington, D.C., every Thursday.
+Courses are held in classroom space in Washington, D.C.
 All courses are taught by Penn State instructors.
 Students may also supplement their academic courses with online courses.
 The program coordinator is available to proctor exams for those courses.

 Are fall semester students required to take any number of academic courses?